-The superior mediastinum is essentially a conduit space which allows for structures to pass between the head, neck, and thorax.
-The anterior mediastinum is protective in nature and filled with connective and fatty tissue that provides cushioning and support to the thymus as well as the vital cardiac structures just posterior to it.
-The middle mediastinum is responsible for housing the heart and great vessel roots.
-The posterior mediastinum, which can be thought of as a continuation of the superior mediastinum, also serves as a conduit which provides space for passage of structures between the thoracic and abdominal cavities.
+The superior mediastinum is essentially a conduit space allowing structures to pass between the head, neck, and thorax.
+The anterior mediastinum is protective in nature and filled with connective and fatty tissue that cushions and supports the thymus as well as the vital cardiac structures just posterior to it.
+The middle mediastinum houses the heart and the roots of the great vessels.
+The posterior mediastinum, which can be thought of as a continuation of the superior mediastinum, also serves as a conduit.
+It provides space for the passage of structures between the thoracic and abdominal cavities.

-The thoracic mediastinum houses a large portion of the cardiovascular system including the heart and the great vessels.
+The thoracic mediastinum houses the heart and the great vessels.
 Due to this anatomical configuration, the thoracic mediastinum has many blood vessels traveling through it.
 Since the lymphatic system closely integrates into the cardiovascular system, there is also a significant presence of lymphatics in this area.

-Traveling within the superior mediastinum is the arch of the aorta and its three associated major branches; the brachiocephalic trunk, the left common carotid and left subclavian arteries.
-In addition to these large arteries, some smaller branches are present within the superior mediastinum.
-The thymic branches of the internal thoracic arteries, the proximal portions of the pericardiophrenic arteries, as well as the third and fourth posterior intercostal arteries, all course through the superior mediastinum.
-For lymphatics in this region, there is the larger terminal portion of the thoracic duct and anterior mediastinal lymph nodes.
+The superior mediastinum contains the arch of the aorta and its three associated major branches: the brachiocephalic trunk, the left common carotid, and the left subclavian arteries.
+In addition to these large arteries, some smaller branches of the aorta are present within the superior mediastinum including the thymic branches of the internal thoracic arteries, the proximal portions of the pericardiophrenic arteries, and the third and fourth posterior intercostal arteries.
+The majority of lymphatic drainage in this region coalesces at the thoracic duct, which empties into the bloodstream at the left subclavian vein.

-Descending inferiorly deep to the lateral borders of the sternum are the two internal thoracic arteries.
+The internal thoracic arteries descend inferiorly and deep to the lateral borders of the sternum.
 These arteries exit the anterior thoracic mediastinum inferiorly and branch into the musculophrenic arteries and superior epigastric arteries.
 Lymphatics in this region include the parasternal, pericardial and superior diaphragmatic lymph nodes.

-The posterior thoracic mediastinum is where the descending aorta courses slightly left of midline towards the diaphragm.
-The most notable arterial branches in this region are the proximal portions of the many intercostal arteries.
+The posterior thoracic mediastinum contains the descending aorta as it courses slightly left of midline down towards the diaphragm.
+The most notable arterial branches in this region are the proximal portions of the intercostal arteries.
 The lymphatics of this region include the thoracic duct, retrocardiac lymph nodes, diaphragmatic lymph nodes, posterior mediastinal lymph nodes, and prevertebral lymph nodes.

 In the superior mediastinum, there are two broad categories of nerves passing within the region, nerves that originate superior to the thorax and nerves that originate within the thorax.

-In the superior thoracic mediastinum, the primary nerves that originate from somewhere more superior to the thorax are the left and right phrenic nerves (from C3 through C5) and the left and right vagus nerves (from the medulla) and the associated vagal branches such as the esophageal plexus, inferior cervical cardiac branches, thoracic cardiac branches, and recurrent laryngeal nerves.
+The superior thoracic mediastinum contains the left and right phrenic nerves (C3 - C5), the left and right vagus nerves, and other associated vagal branches including the esophageal plexus, the inferior cervical cardiac branches, the thoracic cardiac branches, and the recurrent laryngeal nerves.
 As for the nerves originating from within the thorax, there is the superior portion of the sympathetic trunk (T1 through T4) and its associated sympathetic branches such as the thoracic cardiac and pulmonary branches.

-The middle mediastinum is densely innervated from the autonomic nervous system as well as somatically innervated by the phrenic nerves.
-Sympathetic innervation comes from branches of the sympathetic trunk around the T2 through T4 levels while parasympathetic innervation derives from branches of the left and right vagus nerves.
-The somatic innervation to this middle mediastinal region is via branches of the left and right phrenic nerves to just the fibrous and parietal pericardial layers.
-Because the borders of the middle mediastinum are the borders of the pericardium itself, only a small portion of the nerves mentioned truly reside within the middle mediastinum.
+The middle mediastinum is densely innervated by the autonomic nervous system and somatically innervated by the phrenic nerves.
+The sympathetic innervation arises from branches of the sympathetic trunk around the T2 through T4 levels while parasympathetic innervation derives from branches of the left and right vagus nerves.
+Branches of the left and right phrenic nerves provide somatic innervation to the fibrous and parietal pericardial layers.
+Because the boundaries of the middle mediastinum are the borders of the pericardium itself, only a small portion of the nerves mentioned truly reside within the middle mediastinum.

 Although often overlooked, there are many critical muscular structures within the thoracic mediastinum.
-In the superior thoracic mediastinum is the skeletal and smooth muscle of the esophagus and the left and right inferior oblique part of longus cervicis which assist in mobilizing the cervical spine.
-In the anterior thoracic mediastinum on the posterolateral sternum originates the transversus thoracis muscles which help in depressing the ribs.
-In the middle thoracic mediastinum lies arguably one of the most important muscles, the heart.
-And just posterior to the heart, in the posterior thoracic mediastinum, lies the distal smooth muscle portion of the esophagus.
-Within blood vessels, especially the large and named vessels such as the aorta, there are many layers of smooth muscle that allow for cardiovascular homeostasis and, although not named as individual muscles, make up a respectable portion of muscular tissue within the mediastinum.
+For example, the superior thoracic mediastinum contains the skeletal and smooth muscle of the esophagus and the left and right inferior oblique portion of longus colli muscle which assists in mobilizing the cervical spine.
+The anterior thoracic mediastinum contains the transversus thoracis muscles, an accessory muscle of expiration.
+The transversus thoracis muscles originate on the posterolateral area of the sternum and aid in depressing the ribs during active expiration.
+The middle thoracic mediastinum houses one of the most important muscles of the body, the heart.
+The posterior thoracic mediastinum contains the distal smooth muscular portion of the esophagus.
+Many of the large blood vessels in the mediastinum comprise numerous layers of smooth muscle that allow for cardiovascular homeostasis.

 Regularly, there is a minimal level of variation in the compartmentalization and organization of the thoracic mediastinum between individuals.
 The structures held within the thoracic mediastinal compartments are highly subject to variability, though.
 Below are some physiologic variants that can affect and/or be seen in structures within the thoracic mediastinal compartments.

 The superior thoracic mediastinum is clinically relevant due to its large vessels and nerves.
 Penetrating wounds to this area have a high likelihood of affecting important vessels or nerves resulting in critical damage on impact, as well as during extraction.
-The arch of the aorta, the site of a potential aneurysm, runs through the center of the superior thoracic mediastinum and is where the entirety of the of cardiac output, travels before being dispersed throughout the body.
-An aneurysm in the arch of the aorta is dangerous and if untreated for long enough can dissect and result in near instant death.
+The arch of the aorta, the site of a potential aneurysm, runs through the center of the superior thoracic mediastinum.
+It carries the entirety of the cardiac output before its distribution throughout the body.
+An aneurysm in the arch of the aorta is dangerous and if untreated for long enough can dissect and result in near-instant death.
 The superior thoracic mediastinum also houses parts of the esophagus and trachea, which are both conduits that commonly are obstructed and injured by ingestion and inhalation of foreign substances.

 The anterior mediastinum may appear clinically benign, but it is responsible for many clinical considerations.
-The thymus is in the superior portion of the anterior mediastinum, and this organ is notorious for its root in diseases such as myasthenia gravis, pure red cell aplasia, and thymus cancer.
+The thymus, located in the superior portion of the anterior mediastinum, is notorious for its role in diseases such as myasthenia gravis, pure red cell aplasia, and thymus cancer.
 Additionally, the anterior mediastinum is located directly posterior to the sternum and is therefore vulnerable to trauma to the anterior thorax which can result in an intrathoracic or thymic hematoma.

-The middle mediastinum is extremely clinically significant as it contains the pericardium, heart, and great vessel roots.
-Myocardial infarction, pericardial effusion, cardiac tamponade, Tetralogy of Fallot, and cardiomegaly are just a few cases of pathology which isolate to the middle thoracic mediastinum.
+The middle mediastinum is arguably the most important subdivision of the region as it contains the pericardium, heart, and great vessel roots.
+Myocardial infarction, pericardial effusion, cardiac tamponade, Tetralogy of Fallot, and cardiomegaly are just a few examples of pathologies that manifest in the middle thoracic mediastinum.

 The posterior mediastinum piggybacks a large amount of its clinical importance from the structures descending from the superior thoracic mediastinum.
-The descending aorta, autonomic nervous networks, the extensive lymphatics, and the esophagus are all capable of causing vast systemic dysfunction in the presence of pathology.
-Descending thoracic aortic aneurysm, thoracic duct obstruction, and distal esophageal-related dysphagia are problems that can quickly manifest into life-threatening situations.
+The descending aorta, autonomic nervous networks, extensive lymphatics, and esophagus are all capable of causing vast systemic dysfunction in the presence of pathology.
+Descending thoracic aortic aneurysm, thoracic duct obstruction, and distal esophageal-related dysphagia are problems that can quickly evolve into life-threatening situations.

-These examples are just a few of the many clinical correlations of the thoracic mediastinum.
-These compartments and their structures are often involved in disease and trauma, and therefore understanding the distinct regions of the thoracic mediastinum, the contained structures, landmarks, and physiologic variants are all beneficial to an effective clinician at all levels.
+These examples are just a few of the many pathologies involved in the thoracic mediastinum.
+These compartments and their structures are often involved in diseases from acute to chronic, infectious to traumatic, and congenital to neoplastic.
+Therefore, understanding the distinct regions of the thoracic mediastinum, the contained structures, landmarks, and physiologic variants, is essential to clinicians at all levels.